keen-learner/git/README.md

 # GIT
-has information regarding git, anaything and everything.
+has information regarding git, anything and everything.